mjdominus/gi/NOTES.md

 use cases, thus splitting the complexity into smaller pills that can be swallowed one at a time.

-* BASIC CONCEPTS THAT WE EMPHASIZE
+# BASIC CONCEPTS THAT WE EMPHASIZE

-HEAD
+* HEAD

-  headref     -- this is the thing that doesn't exist when you have a detached head. head commit -- there is always a head commit, unless you tampered with `.git/HEAD`.
+  * headref     -- this is the thing that doesn't exist when you have a detached head.
+  * head commit -- there is always a head commit, unless you tampered with `.git/HEAD`.

-The index
+* The index

-  We commit THE INDEX.
+  * We commit THE INDEX.
-  We DO NOT commit "changes".
+  * We DO NOT commit "changes".
-  We DO NOT commit "a file".
+  * We DO NOT commit "a file".

   The terminology here is a mess:

-  Do not refer to the index as "the stage" or "the cache".
+  * Do not refer to the index as "the stage" or "the cache".
-  Do not refer to indexed changes as "staged" or "cached"?
+  * Do not refer to indexed changes as "staged" or "cached"?
-  Or if you do, pick one and stick with it!
+  * Or if you do, pick one and stick with it!

   Don't say "the staged changes" unless you have recently used the longer form "The changes staged in the index".

-Branches
+* Branches

-  A branch is a named commit plus all its ancestor commits.
+  * A branch is a named commit plus all its ancestor commits.
-  Thus some branches contain others.
+  * Thus some branches contain others.

-* Stuff that confuses beginners:
+# Stuff that confuses beginners

-** Detached head
+## Detached head

-We'll fix this with explicit gi-detach and gi-attach commands.
+We'll fix this with explicit `gi-detach` and `gi-attach` commands.
-Instead there's some suite for copying a commit to the index, for copying the index to the working tree, and gi-go for moving HEAD to a new commit.
+Instead there's some suite for copying a commit to the index, for copying the index to the working tree, and `gi-go` for moving HEAD to a new commit.

-There is always a headref unless you *explicitly* use gi-detach.
+There is always a headref unless you *explicitly* use `gi-detach`.

-** Rejected PUSH
+## Rejected PUSH

 I think this is unavoidable complexity and that git's treatment of this is correct.
 Beginners will have to deal with it.
 But think about